MRI

 Learn More About MRI

 Since you will be positioned within a large, very strong magnet, you must remove all loose metal objects.
 Doing so is important for your safety as well as that of our staff, and for proper functioning of the equipment.
 You may be asked to change into a gown unless you are wearing clothing that is metal-free.
 You will need to complete a detailed screening sheet, on which you will be asked whether or not you have any metal or other devices implanted in your body that may interfere with the scan or cause injury to you.
 If you have any concerns or questions about that aspect of the procedure, please ask the technologist before you enter the room.
 We also will be happy to answer your questions by telephone at any time before your appointment.
 Some types of scans require fasting beforehand.
 You will be instructed if fasting is necessary for your procedure.
 Patients not receiving sedation should arrive 30 minutes prior to your exam time in order to register.
-If your procedure has been scheduled with sedation or anesthesia, please arrive 1 hour prior to exam for sedation to be administered at the hospital or radiology office.
-Do not take prescribed sedation medications until after paperwork has been filled out and you are instructed to do so by the technologist.
-If you have any questions about your medications, please call the center where you are being scanned and ask to speak with a technologist.
-All patients receiving sedation must have someone with them to drive them home after the procedure.
+Do not take prescribed claustrophobia medication until after paperwork has been filled out and you are instructed to do so by the technologist.
+All patients receiving claustrophobia medication must have someone with them to drive them home after the procedure.

 Please let us know if you have any of the following: